Mark Cuban: Political activities

 On February 2, 2021, Cuban joined Reddit's WallStreetBets "Ask Me Anything" forum with millions of members and fielded user questions related to the GameStop short squeeze.
 In the AMA session, Cuban publicly called the trust of the U.S. Securities & Exchange Commission into question as well as the capabilities of zero commission brokerage firms, like Robinhood, that restricted retail traders from purchasing GameStop shares and other shorted stocks which he said crippled demand.
 Cuban's advice to Reddit users was to hold GameStop shares if they could afford it in anticipation of additional short sales by Wall Street firms, but ultimately acknowledged that the odds were stacked against them and to use it as a learning experience.
 He offered insight into his trading technique suggesting that traders know why they are buying something and to "HODL" (hold on for dear life) until they learn that something has changed.
 Cuban noted a need for policy change to better support retail traders, credited the WallStreetBets community for leading the charge, and expressed optimism about blockchain trading as a more efficient, transparent and trustworthy form of trading for retail traders in the future.

-Prior to the 2024 presidential election, Mark Cuban endorsed Kamala Harris for president, describing her as the only candidate in "founder mode"—a term used to describe hands-on business leaders.
+Prior to the 2024 presidential election, Cuban endorsed Kamala Harris for president, describing her as the only candidate in "founder mode"—a term used to describe hands-on business leaders.
 Alongside LinkedIn co-founder Reid Hoffman, Cuban launched "Business Leaders for Harris", a group of executives supporting Harris for president.
 The group included Netflix co-founder Reed Hastings, former Merck CEO Kenneth Frazier, former American Express CEO Kenneth Chenault and Box CEO Aaron Levie.
 Cuban also expressed interest in serving as the head of the U.S. Securities and Exchange Commission (SEC) if Harris were elected and offered himself for the position.
-He declined to be vetted as Harris's running mate.
+He declined to be vetted as Harris's running mate, and also said that he would campaign against her if he thought she would tax wealthy people's "unrealized gains," which is part of the tax plan she has endorsed.

-In October 2024, Cuban joined Kamala Harris on the campaign trail for the 2024 election, first making an appearance alongside her in Wisconsin on October 17.
-At his first appearance he mainly spoke about Donald Trump's tariff policies, warning that they will drive up prices and "ruin Christmas".
-Adding onto this he compared the former president to the Grinch, stating "Donald Trump is the Grinch that wants to steal your Christmas.
+In October 2024, Cuban joined Harris on the campaign trail for the 2024 election, first making an appearance alongside her in Wisconsin on October 17.
+At his first appearance he mainly spoke about Trump's tariff policies, warning that they will drive up prices and "ruin Christmas".
+Adding onto this, he compared the then former president to the Grinch, stating "Donald Trump is the Grinch that wants to steal your Christmas.
 The Grinch doesn't understand how tariffs work...
 The Grinch is the one that's going to be putting these small business out of business."